Skip to content

 Rows Layout

-render_rows_layout_svg(items: List[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, gap: float, background: Optional[str] = None, theme: Optional[str] = None) -> str
+render_rows_layout(items: list[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, gap: float, background: str | None = None, theme: str | None = None) -> LayoutResult

-Render items in vertical stack as SVG.
+Render items in vertical stack.

 In a rows layout, items stack vertically.
 Heights are determined by: 1.
 Pre-calculated dimensions from sizing module (preferred) 2.
 Content-aware fallback if not pre-calculated